don-galak/lox/README.md

 Maybe it's a scoping issue?
 Maybe it will be resolved in a future chapter?
 Not sure yet.

+#### Deeply nested function declarations

+`Clox` uses the native stack for compile structs, which means that the compiler has a practical limit on how deeply nested function declarations can be.
+Too many nestings could cause the `C` stack to overflow.
+If we need the compiler to be more robust against pathological or even malicious code (a real concern for tools like Javascript VMs), it would be good to have our compiler artificially limit the amount of function nesting it permits.

 #### Placeholder for inline functions